poezio/poezio/doc/source/commands.rst

     /remove
         **Usage:** ``/remove [jid]``

-        Remove the specified JID from your roster.
-This will unsubscribe you from its presence, cancel its subscription to yours, and remove the item from your roster.
+        Remove the specified JID from your contact list.
+This will unsubscribe you from its presence, cancel its subscription to yours, and remove the item from your contact list.

     /reconnect